ehsanSh21/jobinja-data-modeling/README.md

 # Analyzing Job Market Data in Power BI

 ### Project Overview
-This project aims to analyze the job market data obtained from jobinja.ir using web scraping techniques and visualize the insights using Power BI.
+This project aims to analyze job market data collected from jobinja.ir using Python web scraping techniques and visualize insights using Power BI.
+The analysis includes salary trends, skill requirements, and job distribution across different categories and provinces.

 ### Web Scraping